Justin Watson (wide receiver)

-Justin Watson (born April 4, 1996) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Penn and was drafted by the Tampa Bay Buccaneers in the fifth round of the 2018 NFL Draft.
+Justin Howard Watson (born April 4, 1996) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
+He played college football for the Penn Quakers and was selected by the Tampa Bay Buccaneers in the fifth round of the 2018 NFL draft.
+Watson is a three-time Super Bowl champion, winning Super Bowl LV with the Buccaneers and Super Bowl LVII and LVIII with the Chiefs.

 College career

+A 3-star wide receiver recruit, Watson committed to play college football for Penn over an offer from Bucknell.
+In 40 career games at Penn from 2014-2017, Watson recorded 286 receptions for 3,777 yards and 33 touchdowns, and 44 carries for 339 yards and one touchdown.
+As a senior in 2017, Watson was named Third-team FCS All-American at wide receiver after recording 81 receptions for 1,083 yards and 14 touchdowns (a school record).

-Watson played four years for the Quakers and was a three-time All-Ivy League selection (2015–17) and a two-time Ivy League champion (2015, 2016).
-He set the Penn career records for receptions, receiving yards, receiving touchdowns, and all-purpose yards.
+Watson finished his college career as a three-time All-Ivy League wide receiver (2015–17) and a two-time Ivy League champion (2015, 2016).
+He set the Penn career records far receptions, receiving yards, receiving touchdowns, and all-purpose yards.
 He also holds the record for the most receiving yards in conference play in Ivy League history.

 Professional career

 Tampa Bay Buccaneers

-Watson was drafted by the Tampa Bay Buccaneers in the fifth round with the 144th overall pick in the 2018 NFL Draft.
+Watson was selected by the Tampa Bay Buccaneers in the fifth round with the 144th overall pick in the 2018 NFL draft.
 He made his NFL debut on September 30, 2018, against the Chicago Bears.
 Watson caught his first career pass, a five-yard reception, on October 29, 2018, in a 37–34 loss to the Cincinnati Bengals.
 As a rookie, he appeared in 12 games.
 On December 8, 2019, he caught his first career touchdown, a 17-yard reception from quarterback Jameis Winston.
 In the 2019 season, he appeared in all 16 games and recorded 15 receptions for 159 receiving yards and two receiving touchdowns.

 In Week 10 of the 2020 season against the Carolina Panthers, Watson recorded his first career sack on punter Joseph Charlton during a fake punt attempt during the 46–23 win.
 Watson was the first offensive player in Buccaneers' history to record a sack.
 He appeared in 11 games and recorded seven receptions for 94 yards on the season.
-Watson and the Buccaneers later went on to win Super Bowl LV against the Kansas City Chiefs 31-9.
+Watson and the Buccaneers later went on to win Super Bowl LV against the Kansas City Chiefs 31–9.

 On July 24, 2021, it was announced that Watson would be out four months after undergoing knee surgery, and was placed on the PUP list.
 He was placed on the reserve/physically unable to perform list on August 31, 2021.
 He was activated on December 24.
 He appeared in one game in the 2021 season.
 He was waived on January 15, 2022, and re-signed to the practice squad.